Book Clubs

 Meeting Space

-Space is provided on a year-to-year basis and book clubs must reapply every year.
+Community Book Clubs must reapply for space every year.
 Receiving space in the past does not mean that you will automatically receive the same space in the future.
+For more information please review the Community Books Club Procedure for our guiding principles.

 Pickup Areas